 - Knowledge of software development methodologies

-In Information Technology space, the solution development for every project is carried out through a development methodology and the knowledge of these methodologies is one of the key skills for any IT business analyst to be successful.
+In the Information Technology space, the solution development for every project is carried out through a development methodology and the knowledge of these methodologies is one of the key skills for any IT business analyst to be successful.
 Some of the most common methodologies are ‘Waterfall model’, ‘Rapid Application Development’ and the recent ‘Agile Software Development’.
-A practical understanding of these methodologies will help an analyst figure out the process that will be followed for development, ‘what’ will happen ‘when’ in the development cycle and accordingly plan the analysis, elicitation and other activities.
+A practical understanding of these methodologies will help an analyst figure out the process that will be followed for development, ‘what’ will happen ‘when’ in the development cycle and accordingly plan the analysis, elicitation, and other activities.

 - Understanding of business concepts and cognizance of technical frameworks

-The business analysts must either have a prior background to business concepts (for instance an MBA) or must be well versed with the procedures, policies and processes that operate within global organizations.
+The business analysts must either have a prior background to business concepts (for instance an MBA) or must be well versed with the procedures, policies, and processes that operate within global organizations.
 Additionally, they should also be cognizant of technical frameworks as they need to first understand the business priorities and requirements and then see how to achieve those requirements through the available tools and technologies.